Hjorthmedh/RGCmorphology/ms/intro.md

 Recent advances in imaging and genetics have led to a dramatic increase in data available, especially from mice [@Badea2004], that can be used to test whether distinct types of RGCs form clusters in multidimensional space.
-Estimates for mouse RGCs vary from 12 [@Kong2005] to 22 [@Volgyi2009] types based either on manual classification of cell types or unsupervised machine learning methods.
+Estimates for the number of mouse RGCs types vary from 12 [@Kong2005] to 22 [@Volgyi2009] based either on manual classification of cell types or unsupervised machine learning methods.
 These techniques have also been applied to grouping of RGCs in other species, including cat [@Jelinek2004-gp], newt [@Pushchin2009-ef5] and